dotnet/ai-samples/src/getting-started/README.md

 Now that your Azure OpenAI Service is deployed, It's time to select one of our sample to experiment different scenarios:

-- [Hike Benefits Summary](01-HikeBenefitsSummary/README.md): Summarize long text to a few words.
+- [Hike Benefits Summary](azure-openai-sdk/01-HikeBenefitsSummary/README.md): Summarize long text to a few words.
-- [Hiker AI](02-HikerAI/README.md): Chat with the AI and get hike recommendation.
+- [Hiker AI](azure-openai-sdk/02-HikerAI/README.md): Chat with the AI and get hike recommendation.
-- [Chatting About my Previous Hikes](03-ChattingAboutMyHikes/README.md): Chat with the AI about your previous hikes.
+- [Chatting About my Previous Hikes](azure-openai-sdk/03-ChattingAboutMyHikes/README.md): Chat with the AI about your previous hikes.
-- [AI and Native .NET](04-HikerAIPro/README.md): Extending the AI model with a local function using Function Tool.
+- [Hiker AI Pro](azure-openai-sdk/04-HikerAIPro/README.md): Extending the AI model with a local function using Function Tool.
-- [Hike Images](05-HikeImages/README.md): Generate postal card images to invite your friends for a hike.
+- [Hike Images](azure-openai-sdk/05-HikeImages/README.md): Generate postal card images to invite your friends for a hike.

 ## Clean up resources